How To Articles

 Start

-by clicking the† ††symbol to create a new toolbar button.† Enter a name for your new button (no spaces
+††symbol to create a new toolbar button.† Enter a name for your new button (no spaces

 allowed) and choose an image for it.†